Comparison & Guides

 The Bottom Line

 Intermittent fasting and Ayurvedic fasting share a core insight: the digestive system benefits from periodic rest.
-Where they differ is in application.
+Where they part ways is in application.
 IF offers a simple, universal protocol.
 Ayurveda offers a personalised, constitution-based approach that considers who you are, what season it is, and what your body is telling you.

 Disclaimer